SINGLE BLADE OR MULTIPLE BLADE RAZORS?

 Sometimes we get carried on and we keep making things bigger for the sake of the better.

 That’s what disposable razor brands are doing.
-They went into a race to build the razor that will have the most blades possible.
+They went into a race of building the razor that will have the highest number of blades possible.
 Every year an additional blade is added like it’s a new technological advance.
 To get that supposedly better shave, we feel like we need to buy a new handle and a new set of the said-revolutionary upgraded cartridges.

 The problem is that, to give that good shave, the multiple blades cut the hairs below the surface of the skin.
 The first blades don’t cut much: their purpose is rather to pull the hair out of its follicle, while the last ones gives the final cut.
 Because of that, you become more prone to ingrown hairs that will regrow from under the skin instead of from the surface.
 The hair might not find its way out directly and can curl back down or inside the derm, which result in an inflammation.
 You end up with red bumps here and there, which is definitively not the look you were looking for, right?